dymmond/esmerald/docs/routing/routes.md

 2. Clean routing design.
 3. Separation of concerns.
 4. Separation of routes.
-5. Redution of the level of imports needed through files.
+5. Reduction of the level of imports needed through files.
 6. Less human lead bugs.

 !!!
 Warning